XinChenCSC/KnowCovid/README.md

 KnowCOVID is a news application designed to deliver coronavirus news.
 Our content is exclusive to written news articles; news from videos and podcasts are avoided.
-Articles are updated each week in order to keep content up-to-date.
+Articles are updated each week to keep content up-to-date.
 The news we provide relates more to the coronavirus pandemic in the U.S rather then the situation in other countries.

 ## Getting Started